Vyral/base-template/_posts/2019-09-20-a-gorgeous-home-listed-right-now-in-vista.md

 {% include youtube.html %}

-&nbsp;I recently listed a beautiful home for sale at 1588 Laurel Circle in Vista.
-I went on “List It Live” to talk about why I’m so excited about it.
+<p style="text-align:center;"><em>I recently listed a beautiful home for sale at 1588 Laurel Circle in Vista.
+I went on “List It Live” to talk about why I’m so excited about it.</em></p>

 I was recently a guest on “List It Live” and I had the opportunity to showcase one of my gorgeous new homes that has recently come on the market.&nbsp;